 - camera sites are to be reviewed at least every six months in order to ensure that cameras are adequately visible and signed.

-You can contact a speeding solicitor for free advice if you have committed a speeding offence as convictions can be defeated in court by experienced speeding fine solicitors.
+You can contact a speeding lawyer for free advice if you have committed a speeding offence as convictions can be defeated in court by experienced speeding fine lawyers.

 If you need help with a speeding ticket or have received notification of a speeding offence, contact us for free initial advice.